Stars1233/ParScale/README.md

 ### Continual Pretraining Qwen-2.5-3B

 We froze the parameters of Qwen-2.5-3B and only fine-tuned the newly introduced parameters on Stack-V2-Python.
-Since the following models share the same backbone parameters as Qwen-2.5-3B, they have the potential for dynamic parscale: switching P to adapt model capabilities during inference.
+Since the following models share the same backbone parameters as Qwen-2.5-3B, they have the potential for dynamic ParScale: switching P to adapt model capabilities during inference.

 |Model|Description|Download|
 |:-:|:-:|:-:|